boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 Both tools provide the ability to deploy all of your stacks with a single command.
 It's a wonderfully powerful feature.
 Just the minimal ability alone is not enough, though.
 How friendly it is to use also matters.

-With Terragrunt, the `terragrunt apply-all` full output from the multiple `terraform apply` processes is printed out all to your terminal.
+With Terragrunt, the `terragrunt apply-all` full output from the multiple `terraform apply` processes is printed out to your terminal in one big stream.
 It makes it difficult to see what's going on.

 With Terraspace, the `terraspace all up` output is a reduced-noise summary.
 The full detailed logs from each `terraspace up` is also written to files for further inspection.
 It's designed for humans.